-The means or methods of communication, as is evident from the Figure below, are broadly classified into (i)

-verbal communication which entails the use of words to convey messages either in speech or through writing; and (ii) Non-verbal communication where messages are communicated through body language (i.e.) facial expressions and gestures.
-There are a variety of modes through which one can communicate most of which you may be familiar with and may have also used or been the recipient of at some point of time.
+The means or methods of communication, as is evident from the Figure above, are broadly classified into (i) verbal communication entails use of words to convey messages either in speech or through writing; and (ii) Non-verbal communication where messages are communicated through body language (i.e.) facial expressions and gestures.
+There are a variety of Modes through which one can communicate most of which you may be familiar with and may have also used or been the recipient of at some point of time.